andrewgremlich/ai-freelance/SCRIPT.md

 About a two years ago, I was visiting my in-laws in Washington.
 One of those in-laws was my wife's aunt and uncle.
 It was a nice visit; we got to talking about how life went.
 At one point of the conversation, my wife's aunt, Barbara, turned to me and asked if I knew anything about desktop software.
 This surprised me because I didn't think that Barbara knew much about software in general.

 I replied that I didn't know much about desktop specifically because I haven't worked in it professionally.
 But I imagine that I could learn pretty quick, because such is the nature of being a software engineer now-a-days.
-On top of that, I was familiar with Electron and various frameworks that could help.
+On top of that, I was familiar with Electron and various frameworks that could potentially help.

-Barbara told me that she discovered through a weird network connection that I could have a freelance job.
-That network connection was her friend's barber's other friend.
+Barbara told me that she discovered through a weird connection that I could have a freelance job.
+This connection was her friend's barber's other friend.
 Barbara asked if she could share my contact info with her friend's barber's other friend, and this friend would contact me.

 A little while later, I got a message from this friend who introduced himself as David.
 He asked if I knew much about desktop applications and 3D rendering.
-I responded that I didn't know much in a desktop specific environment, but I knew more related to web technology and I could learn more.
+I responded that I didn't know much in a desktop specific environment, but I knew more related to web technology and I could learn more about desktop environments.
 David sighed saying that for the moment he would need to go in the direction of desktop technology.

-This meant no freelance job.

 As it turned out, about one year ago David reached out to me again asking if I would still have interest in taking the job but with the focus on starting a browser version.
 This was exciting.
 I've never done a freelance job before, neither have I done anything with 3D rendering in the browser.
 By my excitement, I agreed to take the job.
 David would pay me hourly, and I would send him invoices for the work that I did.
 I did come to realize that my excitement was probably a little faster than my realism.

+David called the project ProvelPrint and he explained that the project involved importing an STL file into the application and slicing that STL file so that a custom made 3D printer could render it.

 _CHANGE SLIDE: Learning_

-David explained that the project involved importing an STL file into the application and slicing that STL file so that a custom made 3D printer could render it.
 Right, I didn't know what problems I needed to solve.
 David talked about slicers, so I guessed I better learn the functions of a slicer.
 I searched around the internet for what slicers were and what projects used a slicing method.
 I found that a slicer was a way to divide up a 3D model into a pattern that makes it 3D-printable.
 This is usually done in layers at a time.
 In addition, I found out that infill was a way to build support for any hanging edges of a model.
 Some projects that I found involved Three.JS.
 So I would go in that direction first and use Three.JS.

+The more I continued to explore slicers and have David explain to me what he wanted, bit by bit I started to understand the task.
+Sadly, I still didn't completely understand how to get there.
+In one attempted solution, I asked ChatGPT to create a slicer function using all the points of an STL file.
+I ended up getting something that worked on paper, but the more I examined the GCode output the more I realized that this output could not reasonably fit the customer needs.
+I didn't know exactly why, I just knew that following every point in an STL file just wouldn't work for a 3D printer.
+The hints that told me this wasn't the right way was: the output GCode file was immensely huge, and that just could not work in transmission; the print needed to be in vase mode where the nozzle height gradually increases; and the height difference between STL points was not configurable.

+Eventually, I started to teach myself some 3D animation principles, and I found out about raycasters.
+Raycasters are incredibly useful to help calculate intersections of light rays and 3D objects in a scene.
+Intersection calculation was what I needed, and Three.JS had a built-in raycaster object and intersection calculation!
+Taking this knowledge, I solved that I needed to place the raycaster origin at the center of an STL model and rotate the raycaster on its origin to find where the intersection point would be.
+After rotating the raycaster and gradually increasing in height, to imitate vase print mode, I would gather all the intersection points and process them into the desired GCode output.

 David gave me an STL file to play and test with.
 I loaded that STL file into a Three.JS scene, and I got to learn the syntax a bit.